bunkahle/PILasOPENCV/README.md

     pip install PILasOPENCV

-or you donwload the module and install it with:
+or you download the module and install it with:

     python setup.py install